 - Choose pasture-raised and organic meat and poultry and eat as fresh as possible.

-- Go fo ‘above ground’ vegetables (eg greens, zucchini, kale, rocket, cauliflower, broccoli, cabbage, Brussels sprouts, cucumber, asparagus) as these veggies are less likely to be contaminated with mould.
+- Go fo ‘above ground’ vegetables (eg greens, zucchini, kale, rocket, cauliflower, broccoli, cabbage, Brussels sprouts, cucumber, asparagus) as these veggies are less likely to be contaminated with mould, and the cruciferous veggies are also great detoxification helpers!

 - Eat low-fructose fruits like berries and kiwi fruit as your main fruit go-to’s, and reduce amounts of high-fructose fruits to half servings when you are enjoying them.

-- Make dressings with citrus fruits instead of vinegars
+- Make dressings with citrus fruits instead of vinegar.

 Still not convinced?
 Here are a few of my mould-friendly recipes to help get you started:

 If mould illness or a broader inflammation concern is a real issue for you or you’d love to learn more about this condition then definitely have a read of my journey which was quite a doozy or jump over to our Inflammation Ninja eCourse information page where you can learn what this course can do for you and how you can kick your mouldy symptoms to the curb and start healing.

 Low Tox.
 Healthy You.
 Happy Planet.